rust-lang/prev.rust-lang.org/faq.md

 #### What does it mean to "consume a value"?

-"Consuming a value" means taking ownership of a value and then dropping it.
+"Consuming a value" means taking ownership of a value.
 When this is done, the value can't be used elsewhere.

 #### What is the difference between consuming and moving/taking ownership?

 These are different terms for the same thing.
 In both cases, it means the value has been moved into a function, and moved out of the calling owner.

-#### Why when I pass a struct to a function the compiler says it's been moved and I can't use it anymore, when the same doesn't happen for integers?
+#### Why can I use integers after passing them to a function, but not structs?

 If a type implements the `Copy` trait, then it will be copied when passed to a function.
-All numeric types in Rust implement `Copy`, but function types do not, so they are moved instead.
-This means that the function can no longer be used elsewhere, unless it is moved back out of the function via the return.
+All numeric types in Rust implement `Copy`, but struct types do not implement `Copy` by default, so they are moved instead.
+This means that the struct can no longer be used elsewhere, unless it is moved back out of the function via the return.

 #### How do you deal with a "Use of moved value" error?